 Lately I’ve been spending so much time getting our new house set up, that I haven’t done a whole lot of cooking.
 A lot of my gadgets are still packed away.
 Yes, I know we’ve been living here a month but these things take time …right?

-There are two ways to prepare this recipe.
+There are two ways to prepare the beef cross rib roast recipe.
 The “long” version and the “short” version…

 First, the long version: